siddharthaborah/Installing-NS2-and-NAM-on-Windows-using-WSL/README.md

-# Installing NS2 and NAM on Windows using WSL
+# Installing NS2 and NAM on Windows using Windows Subsystem for Linux (WSL)

 This guide provides step-by-step instructions to install **NS2** and **NAM** on a Windows machine using **Windows Subsystem for Linux (WSL)**.